checkmarx-ltd/cx-flow/docs/CxIAST-Integration.md

 To ignore a severity, remove or comment that severity from the configuration file.

 ## <a name="thresholds">Thresholds</a>
-CxFlow returns a status the the CI pipeline when called.
+CxFlow returns a status the CI pipeline when called.
 To control this, a threshold can be configured per vulnerability severity.
 Each severity threshold is determined by the allowed vulnerability count with that severity.
 To remove a threshold from a severity, set the relevant severity to `-1`.
-In the example below, the trhreshold has been removed from **info**.
+In the example below, the threshold has been removed from **info**.
 Thresholds are configured in the `iast` section:
 ```
 iast: